nopnop2002/esp-idf-bluetooth-remote/README.md

 - One button product
  A one-button products report two notifications: button press down and button release.
-Notification values vary depending on the product.
+The value and length of the notification varies by product.
 ```
 I (600588) GATT_CLIENT: ESP_GATTC_NOTIFY_EVT
 I (600598) GATT_CLIENT: event.NotificationLength=2